 Let us consider the one-variable target ODE

 This system has infinitely many equilibria, which are given by $\bar{x}_1^* = n \pi$ for integer values of $n$.
 The equilibria with even $n$ are unstable, while those with odd $n$ are stable.

 \textbf{Bi-stability}.
 Let us now apply Algorithm~\ref{algh:RNCRN} on the target system~(\ref{eq:multistable_ex}), in order to find an associated bi-stable RNCRN.
 In particular, let us choose the target region to be $\mathbb{K}_1 = [1,12]$, which includes two stable equilibria, $\pi$ and $3 \pi$, and one unstable equilibrium, $2 \pi$.
-We choose e.g. $\beta_1 = 0$, as this coincides with $\sin(0)$, and $\gamma = 1$.
+We arbitrarily fix the free rate coefficients to $\beta_1 = 0$ and $\gamma = 1$.

-\emph{Quasi-static approximation}.
+\emph{\emph{(a)} Quasi-static approximation}.
 Let us apply the first step from Algorithm~\ref{algh:RNCRN}.
-We find that the tolerance $\varepsilon \approx 10^{-3}$ is met with $M = 3$ chemical perceptrons, if the rate coefficients $\alpha_{i,j}, \omega_{j,0},\omega_{j,i}$ in the reduced ODE (see~(\ref{eq:single_layer_RRE_reduced})) are chosen as follows:
+We find that the tolerance $\varepsilon \approx 10^{-3}$ can be met with $M = 3$ chemical perceptrons, if the rate coefficients $\alpha_{1,j}, \theta_{j},\omega_{j,1}$ in the reduced ODE~(\ref{eq:single_layer_RRE_reduced}) are chosen as follows:

 In Figure~\ref{fig:bi_stable_sin_dynamics_and_traj}(a), we display the vector fields of the target~(\ref{eq:multistable_ex}) and reduced system~(\ref{eq:single_layer_RRE_reduced_sin_bi_stable}).
 One can notice an overall good match within the desired set $\mathbb{K}_1 = [1,12]$, shown as the unshaded region.
-As expected, the approximation is poor outside of $\mathbb{K}_1$; furthermore, for the given tolerance, the accuracy is also reduced near the left end-point of the target set.
+As expected, the approximation is poor outside of $\mathbb{K}_1$; furthermore, for the given tolerance, the accuracy is also reduced near the right end-point of the target set.